DEGJS/moduleLoader/README.md

 ## Options
 #### options.moduleDataAttr
 Type: `String`
 The name of the data attribute that defines the module to be loaded.
-Defaults to `data-module`.
+Defaults: `data-module`.

 #### options.elToObserve
 Type: `Element`